 With Tennessee, Warmack played right guard, a spot that's spoken for by Brandon Brooks in Philly.

 Warmack's decision to come to Philly on a one-year deal was clearly influenced by the opportunity to play under Stoutland again.
-But it starts with him.
+But it starts with himself.

 "I have to have high expectations for myself," Warmack said.
 "It's just icing on the cake to have a coach who knows you and knows how you think and can elevate you."